mwat56/passlist/README.md

 Please refer to the [source code documentation](https://godoc.org/github.com/mwat56/passlist#TPassList) for further details ot the `TPassList` class.

-In the package's `cmd/` folder you'll find the `pwaccess.go` program which implements the maintenance of password files with the following options:
+In the package's `./app` folder you'll find the `passlist.go` program which implements the maintenance of password files with the following options:

 	-add string
 		<username> name of the user to add to the file (prompting for the password)
 	-chk string
 		<username> name of the user whose pass to check (prompting for the password)
 	-del string
 		<username> name of the user to remove from the file
 	-file string
 		<filename> name of the passwordfile to use (default "pwaccess.db")
 	-lst
 		list all current usernames from the list
 	-q    whether to be quiet or not (suppress screen output) -upd string
 		<username> name of the user to update in the file (prompting for the password)

 ## Password list